BramVanRensbergen/associations-under-cognitive-load/README.md

 To use:
 * Download the project, compile it using Java Development Kit, have the participant run it on a computer with Java Runtime Environment installed.
+* Currently supports Java 7 and 8.
+Older versions might work, but have not been tested.
 * You can just change the items in stimuli.txt if you wish to run the experiment with default settings.
 * Make sure the 'data' folder exists, and the program has write access to it.
 * Many program options can be tweaked in Options.java.